Vivek0311/Machine-Learning-for-Dummies/README.md

 # Machine-Learning-for-Dummies
-Welcome to Machine Learning for dummies, learn how to use machine learning models in programming in laymen language.
+Welcome to Machine Learning for dummies, learn how to use machine learning models in python programming.